 Marshall Gelfand and his family established The Judy Fund in 2003 in memory of his wife, Judy Gelfand.
 The fund works to support the Alzheimer's Association and to help prevent this disease from striking future generations.
 Through the generosity of families, friends, business colleagues and corporations, The Judy Fund has raised over $5 million in support of the research, care and advocacy efforts of the Alzheimer's Association.

-Mind & Heart — Keeping Your Brain and Heart Healthy in 2013 and beyond
+Mind & Heart — Keeping Your Brain and Heart Healthy

 The Judy Fund Salon Series - The Judy Fund has begun a series of salons that gather together people with the intent to increase knowledge and insight on brain health research and Alzheimer's disease prevention.
 Through stimulating conversation, these professional speakers and leaders in the field of Alzheimer's disease, share their wisdom and expertise with donors and friends of the Alzheimer's Association and The Judy Fund.